fox-it/dissect-docs/docs/source/target-query.rst

     $ target-query <TARGET> -f <FUNCTION_NAME>

-Here, <TARGET> is the file you wish to query.
+Here, ``<TARGET>`` is the file you wish to query.
 In most cases, this will be a forensic image.
-<FUNCTION_NAME> is the name of the function you wish to apply.
+``<FUNCTION_NAME>`` is the name of the function you wish to apply.
+Note that Dissect uses a plugin architecture, so every ``function`` is implemented through a plugin.
+In this manual we use the terms function and plugin interchangeably.

 .. note ::